-Strategy 2: Alternative Materials
+Strategy 3: Alternative Materials

-Clean Up Supplies: In addition to Blacks Run Clean Up Day, 15 smaller clean ups were organized throughout the year with community groups, university students, and local businesses.
-Trash bags and trash grabbers were provided for these events.
-Water Bottles: Re-usable water bottles were given out to Blacks Run Clean Up Day participants.
+- Clean Up Supplies: Apart from the Blacks Run Clean Up Day event, 21 smaller clean ups were organized throughout the year with community groups, university students, and local businesses.
+Trash bags and trash grabbers were provided for these events. - Water Bottles: Re-usable water bottles were given out to Blacks Run Clean Up Day participants.
 These bottles have the Blacks Run Clean Up Day logo on them.
+Due to COVID-